-Businesses and other organisations that are entitled to nominate voters will be sent registration forms at the end of August.
-The forms are sent to a named individual who is responsible for nominating the voters for their organisation.
-If we have a business email contact, we will also send it via email.
+Businesses and other organisations that are entitled to nominate voters were sent registration forms at the end of August.
+The forms were sent to a named individual who is responsible for nominating the voters for their organisation.
+If we have a business email contact, we will also have sent it via email.

 Also known as sole proprietorship or simply a proprietorship.
 A business that is owned and run by one individual.
 Only the sole trader can be registered as a voter in the City and they must be over 16 years of age, and a British, Irish, Commonwealth or European Union citizen.